 You can also interactively select features in the map, and that selection also appears in the table.

-- Click Related Data and select the name of the relate you want to access.
+- Click Related Data from the table menu and select the name of the relate you want to access.
+This option can also be accessed from the Relationship group on the Data tab.

 View related data in pop-ups